 Hello and Welcome!!

-All of my puppies are Vet-checked, dewormed and have had their first two sets of shots when going home.
+All of my puppies are Vet-checked, de-wormed & will be utd on vaccinations when going home.
 Puppies come with a written health guarantee.
-Puppies have been started on flea prevention.
+They have had 2 sets of shots.

 I do not sell to puppy mills, pet shops or brokers.
 I want all of my puppies to go to loving homes, where they can be loved and spoiled like they deserve.
 I raise my puppies in my home.
 Puppies are socialized daily with my children and our other pets.
 I am a very small hobby breeder.
 Pomeranians are the only breed I know and have a passion for.
 Parents always on site.

-If you have adopted a Pomeranian baby from me, please feel free to email me pictures & updates at anytime to email@example.com
+If you have adopted a Pomeranian baby from me, please feel free to email me pictures & updates at anytime firstname.lastname@example.org

 I love to hear how my Pom babies are doing.